thms/alive/README.md

 Refactor turn logic to be more accurate of when modifiers expire - TBD Refactor current game mechanics for consistency across match, minmax and simulation Fix TQ Team Strategy: split data structures by attacker value, so TQStrategy as example
+Strategies: in case of winning, favour paths that preserve more own health (e.g. outcome = value * self.current_health / self.health)
+Strategies: in case of loosing, favour paths that reduce opponents health as much as possible (i.e. outcome = value * (other.current_health / other.health)

 # get the dinodex from here
 https://jwatoolbox.com/_next/data/9A_G3Qyrpar9PSLRyQi88/en/dinodex.json